 - Balsamic vinegar: This is an optional add, but every now and then I garnish roasted fennel with just a few drops of really good, syrupy aceto balsamico from Modena or Reggio Emilia, the two places in Italy that produce genuine, top-quality products.

-How to make Roasted Fennel with Parmigiano Cheese
+How to Roast Fennel

-A hot oven is key to properly roasted fennel wedges, with caramelized edges and a sweet, tender core.
-Position an oven rack in the upper third of the oven and preheat it to 400°F.
+A moderately hot oven (400°F) is the key to properly roasted fennel wedges, with caramelized edges and a tender core.
+Here’s how it’s done:

-- Cut the fennel: Trim the end of the fennel bulb and cut the stems off, then slice each bulb in half from the stem side to the root, then cut into quarters.
-You should end up with 24 wedges.
-Put the wedges into a large, shallow bowl.
-Add 4 tablespoons extra-virgin olive oil, 2 tablespoons finely chopped fresh herbs (a mix of oregano, thyme, parsley, and fennel fronds), the zest of one lemon, a generous pinch of fine salt, and about 1/4 teaspoon freshly ground pepper.
-If you plan to add ground fennel seed, now is the time to do it.
+- Season the fennel wedges.
+In a large bowl, toss the wedges with 4 tablespoons extra virgin olive oil, 2 tablespoons finely chopped fresh herbs (I used a mix of oregano, thyme, parsley, and fennel fronds), the zest of one lemon, a generous pinch of kosher salt, and about 1/4 teaspoon freshly ground pepper.

 - Spread into a single layer: Spread the fennel bulbs out onto a rimmed baking sheet lined with parchment paper.
 The parchment will allow the fennel to roast and brown properly without sticking to the baking sheet.